Survey Analysis Example with KNIME

 Below, in figure 7, you can see a bar chart showing the popularity of the different learning sources emerging from the responses collected so far.
 The Other or Self-taught category is prominent, followed by the KNIME courses.
 For the sake of completeness, we must say that the option “KNIME Books” was added later.
 This might justify its unpopularity at the moment.

 Notice also that we have not been very good at specifying the answer domain, since most of the responses ended up in the mixed category “Other/self-taught” and we cannot discern the actual answer.
 We might need to review our ontology of possible learning sources for the KNIME software.

 Until now we have plotted the results from single questions.
 Let’s perform a simple cross-tabulation analysis, matching the answers of the two questions above: “How long have you been using KNIME?” vs. “How did you learn to use KNIME?”
 The final table might give us some hints about the customer preference accorded to the different learning sources over the years.

 To create a cross table, let’s use the Pivoting node.
 We want a table containing one row for each group of past experience (Less than one year, less than 3 years, more than 3 years) and one column for each learning source (KNIME Books, KNIME courses etc…).
 We have to select the corresponding columns in the Group and Pivot tab of the Pivoting node configuration window, respectively.
 Then in the Manual Aggregation tab, we can select one random column and set Count as the aggregation method (Figure 8).

 To graphically show the resulting pivot table we can use the Heatmap node (figure 9).
-Although we clearly don’t have enough answers to get to conclusions, it seems like lately the number of people that learn by themselves has decreased.
-Could this be related to the number of KNIME courses and KNIME learning material that has exponentially increased over the last few years?
+Although we clearly don’t have enough answers to find conclusions, it seems like lately the number of people that learn by themselves has decreased.
+Could this be related to the number of KNIME courses and KNIME learning materials, and resources that has exponentially increased over the last few years?